 Justice in Islam Ensures a Peaceful and Safe Life for All

 The importance of justice in the overall life of people is immense.
 Through justice, safe and peaceful life for people is ensured.
 People get the guarantee of their personal, family, social, and state rights.
 Moreover, the principle of justice in Islam implements the provision of proper punishment against all crimes that cause unrest in society.
 Fear of justice makes criminals face accountability and punishment for their actions.
 So, in this way, Justice eradicates all types of crime from society.
 As a result, people get security for their life and property.
 Justice provides equity among all which is very necessary to establish peace in life.
 And thus society, as well as the state, becomes peaceful.

 “ And eat up not one another’s property unjustly” – Surah Al-Baqarah: 188

 Hold balance with justice (giving everyone his due avoiding extremes).
 Do not make the balance deficient.” -Surah Ar-Rahman: 09

-Justice is Nearer to Piety and Taqwa
+Justice in Islam is Nearer to Piety and Taqwa

 Humans are naturally vulnerable to kinship, wealth, influence, power, etc. And for this reason, taking the path of justice with everyone is a very difficult task.
-It is possible to ignore all these weaknesses and establish justice only if there is a lot of fear towards the great creator.
+It is possible to ignore all these weaknesses and establish justice only if there is a lot of fear toward the great creator.
 Therefore, justice is closer to fear of Allah.
 The Qur’an says:

 ” O, believers!
 Be steadfast in bearing witness to Allah, never let the hatred of any community induce you to abandon justice, do justice, it is nearer to piety and fear of Allah, surely Allah is aware of what you do.”
 Surah Al-Maida: 8